feelixs/clyppy-docs/docs/embed.md

 CLYPPY can help you share videos from multiple platforms in your Discord chats.
 Simply call the `/embed` command with the link to the supported video, and CLYPPY will do the rest of the work.

-See {ref}`supported-video-types` to view a list of all video platforms that CLYPPY can embed.
+See [Supported Video Types](#supported-video-types) to view a list of all video platforms that CLYPPY can embed.

 ```{admonition} Usage
 :class: tip